Guide for doctoral candidate

 Tables and figures

-Equations are provided in .tif format and as high resolution as possible.
+Equations are provided in pdf format and as high resolution as possible.

-Figures, tables and photos should be provided in a grey-scale format as any printed colour pictures are paid by the author.
+Figures, tables and photos should be provided in a colors that are readable in grey-scale.
+Any printed colour pictures are paid by the author.
 In electronic format it is possible to have also colour pictures without any extra charge.